tonymih/tonymih.github.io/_posts/2022-01-20-customer-segmentation.md

 At this point here, our data is ready to be fed into the k-means clustering algorithm.
 Before that however, we want to understand what number of clusters we want the data split into.

 In the world of unsupervised learning, there is no *right or wrong* value for this - it really depends on the data you are dealing with, as well as the unique scenario you're utilising the algorithm for.
-From our client, having a very high number of clusters might not be appropriate as it would be too hard for the business to understand the nuance of each in a way where they can apply the right strategies.
+For our client, having a very high number of clusters might not be appropriate as it would be too hard for the business to understand the nuance of each in a way where they can apply the right strategies.

 Finding the "right" value for k, can feel more like art than science, but there are some data driven approaches that can help us!